gongmingqm10/SpringBootTemplate/README.md

 The application will hang up till you close it.
 Now you can see the `Hello World` message when you visit `localhost:8080`

+### Step 5

+We have added the dev-tools dependency.
+Means you can hot-run the application when you updated files.

+More details or configurations, find [here](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html)

+Each time you updated something, and want to see it.
+Please rebuild it via `Build -> Make Projects`.
+You can find the shortcut to do it very quickly.